 Because you have 7 different combinations of bets, your stake is multiplied by 7 to cover these.

-For this example, let’s imagine that you have studied the form and have 3 horses at juicy odds that you want to bet on.
+For this example, let’s imagine that you have studied the form and have 3 horses at nice odds that you want to bet on.

 Horse 1, Horse 2 & Horse 3.